-As well legal and technical expertise, the successful candidate requires strong influencing and planning skills and an ability to bring people together to achieve results and build relations.
-The role will provide an opportunity to develop and contribute to a range of projects and initiatives both internally and at a strategic and senior level.
+As well as legal and technical expertise, the successful candidate requires strong influencing and planning skills and an ability to bring people together to achieve results and build relations.
+Candidates are expected to display an aptitude for management and leadership and a commitment to implementing the objectives of the Office as set out in its Strategy Statement Strategy Statement 2022-2024.
+The role will provide an opportunity to develop and contribute to a range of projects and initiatives both internally, externally and at a strategic and senior level.